MarcoToppino/ArtLounge3e/README.md

         - **Header**

             - Clicking on the main logo will bring the customer back to the landing page.
-            - clicking on the hamburge icon (on small screens) shows the full navigation bar, using all the available space to allow easy tapping on the links.
+            - clicking on the hamburger icon (on small screens) shows the full navigation bar, using all the available space to allow easy tapping on the links.

         - **Navigation Bar**

             - Clicking on the navigation bar's links will bring the customer to the specified page.

-            - In each different page, the navbar shows which page is active, with an underline on large screens, and a coloured background on small screens, highlighting the link for the customer.
+            - In each different page, the navbar shows which page is active, with an underline on large screens, and a colored background on small screens, highlighting the link for the customer.

         - **Footer**